 Given those limitations, more lexicons must be included for other types of crises that might cause collapse.
 We propose to use the GDELT database to examine different events reported in the media and extract lexicons related to those crises/events.
 Jayanetti et al. (2023) used GDELT to collect data on unique events, where they identified eight main GKG themes (Project, 2021) related to xenophobic events toward the refugee population.
 Additionally, more keywords can be added using different approaches to extract relevant keywords (Habibi & Popescu-Belis, 2015; Olteanu et al., 2014b) to make the lexicon more robust.
 All of these will be combined into a collapsed lexicon.

 We will select significant incidents such as COVID-19, the Russian-Ukraine conflict, Hurricane Maria, and the 2007-2008 financial crisis to determine whether the lexicons can capture various events and crises.
 We aim to verify whether news related to these events can be extracted using the collapsed lexicon generation.
 This lexicon will be used to extract newspapers that contain its words using binary search.
 The keywords of this lexicon will be clustered using affinity propagation (Dueck, 2009) to identify groups of similar words and, using existing LLMs, assign the factor names.
 These groups can represent a measurable variable, where its value can be the sum of the frequency of all the words in the group.
 Human coders will be used to verify that the NLP/ML correctly identifies the appropriate group (considering that a keyword can be associated with multiple types of events) and the appropriate name of the factor names.
-CollapseLexicon
+CollapseLexicon CollpaseLexicon

 Step 2: Searching “Candidate” News/Events